AntonioGuillen123/Proyecto-Conserjeria/README.md

 The objective of this project is to create a system that manages and control reports in a hotel.

-For this to happen we created a CRUD using PHP, HTML, SQL and CSS
+For this to happen we created a CRUD using PHP, HTML, SQL and CSS.

 We also have to make the page responsive using flex.